MASEREEL

 Selection process

-The next Open Call will take place from September 15 to October 21, 2025 (for residencies taking place in the second half of 2026).
-Applications can be made digitally in Dutch or English via our online application form which will be available as of September 15.
+Our next Open Call will take place in Spring 2026.
+Applications can be made digitally in Dutch or English via an online application form.

 Requirements for your application: